 #10 Healthy pregnancy

-Eating Brussels sprouts during your pregnancy is more than recommended, as these are rich in folate, a substance essential for the development of a healthy baby (6).
-By consuming adequate quantities of folate, you are protecting the growing baby against neural tube defects, spina bifida included.
-Brussels sprouts are part of the good nutrition recommendations, as it is shown in a patient handout published by The Female Patient.
+Eating Brussels sprouts during pregnancy is highly recommended, as they are rich in folate, a substance essential for the development of a healthy baby (6).
+By consuming adequate quantities of folate, you are protecting the growing baby against neural tube defects, including spina bifida.
+Brussels sprouts are part of the good nutrition recommendations, as shown in a patient handout published by The Female Patient.

 #11 Eat Brussels sprouts to look younger